 - 1. Select Configure > Task Manager > Timers. - 2.
 If desired, enter a suitable name for the timer into the Name box.. - 3.
 In the Maximum box, enter the highest number that the timer can reach. - 4.
-In the Time box, enter the number that the timer will count down from. - 5.
 In the Units box, specify what unit of time the number you entered represents.